thadeetrompetter/alouatta/pages/index/03-Activities.md

 _Butterfly farm_:

-At 20 minutes driving our friend Mike is running his open air (link naar Mike)[Butterfly farm].
+At 20 minutes driving our friend Mike is running his open air [Butterfly farm](link naar Mike).
 As an avid entomologist living in Costa rica for .. years,  he has a _very_ extensive knowledge about the local environment and it's animals.

-He organizes 1,5 hour tours through his open air butterfly farm at 25 dollars a person.
+He organizes 1,5 hour long tours through his open air butterfly farm at 25 dollars a person.
 We highly recommend doing it, you will see that there's life _everywhere_ around you, well hidden but for everyone to see if you let your eyes be guided by Mike.

 _Horseriding_: